AdvaitZeroSix/Advait_phase2/picoctf/Binary_Exp.md

 ## Notes:

--An other way could be to use program scripts to overflow the clutter variable automatically and place the value deadbeef into code
+- An other way could be to use program scripts to overflow the clutter variable automatically and place the value deadbeef into code
--I did not understand why I got no output when I entered the string directly and why it only worked when I used echo -e
+- I did not understand why I got no output when I entered the string directly and why it only worked when I used echo -e

 ---